 -Albers Graduate Program Staff

-Login to suonline,seattleu.edu, click the Students menu, and under Registration click "Check Holds."
+Login to SU Online, click the Students menu, and under Registration click "Check Holds."
 Any holds will be shown.
 Contact the department listed to take appropriate steps to remove these holds.
-The BUEGV Advising: Grad Business hold will be removed by Albers Graduate Program office after you attend your AO.
-Please note that until all holds are removed and until you attend your AO, you will not be able to register.
+The BUEGV Advising: Grad Business hold will be removed by Albers Graduate Program office after you attend a 1:1 pre-advising meeting.